- Medical School - University of Michigan Medical School (2003-2008)

 He currently serves on the AAP’s Section of Cardiology and Cardiac Surgery Early Career Working Group; the American College of Cardiology Early Career Section Leadership Council; and the American Heart Association Center for Health Technology & Innovation (CHTI) Health Technology Advisory Group (HTAG).

-In 2019, Dr. Tandon was named a Texas Monthly Super Doctor Rising Star.
+In 2019 and 2020, Dr. Tandon was named a Texas Monthly Super Doctor Rising Star.

 - Wearable Technology in Healthcare (WATCH) Society